Back to: ASP.NET Core Tutorials For Beginners and Professionals

 namespace FirstCoreWebApplication { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); var app = builder.Build(); //Specify the MyCustomPage1.html as the default page //First Create an Instance of DefaultFilesOptions DefaultFilesOptions defaultFilesOptions = new DefaultFilesOptions(); //Clear any DefaultFileNames if already there defaultFilesOptions.DefaultFileNames.Clear(); //Add the default HTML Page to the DefaultFilesOptions Instance defaultFilesOptions.DefaultFileNames.Add("MyCustomPage1.html"); //Setting the Default Files //Pass the DefaultFilesOptions Instance to the UseDefaultFiles Middleware Component app.UseDefaultFiles(defaultFilesOptions); //Adding Static Files Middleware Component to serve the static files app.UseStaticFiles(); //Adding Another Middleware Component to the Request Processing Pipeline app.Run(async (context) => { await context.Response.WriteAsync("Request Handled and Response Generated"); }); //This will Run the Application app.Run(); } } }

-Now run the application, and you will see the expected output coming from the MyCustomPage1.html file, as shown in the image below.
-If you still see the output from the index.html page, then it may be due to cache, so try to reload the page.
-If still, you are not getting the data from the MyCustomPage1.html file, then restart Visual Studio.
+Now run the application, and you will see the output from the MyCustomPage1.html file, as shown in the image below.
+If you still see the output from the index.html page, it may be due to the cache, so try reloading it.
+If you are still not getting the data from the MyCustomPage1.html file, restart Visual Studio.

-One viewer asked in the comment section to give an example of the UseDirectoryBrowser Middleware Component in the ASP.NET Core Application.
-Now, I am updating the content from ASP.NET Core 3,1 to .NET 6, so I am adding the example here.
-This middleware component enables directory browsing on the current path.
+By default, ASP.NET Core doesn’t enable directory browsing.
+You can enable it by adding the UseDirectoryBrowser middleware component to the application pipeline.
 Let us understand this with an example.
 Please modify the Main method of the Program class as follows.
 Here, I am using the UseDirectoryBrowser Middleware Component.

 namespace FirstCoreWebApplication { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); var app = builder.Build(); // Enable directory browsing on the current path app.UseDirectoryBrowser(); app.UseStaticFiles(); //Adding Another Middleware Component to the Request Processing Pipeline app.Run(async (context) => { await context.Response.WriteAsync("Request Handled and Response Generated"); }); //This will Run the Application app.Run(); } } }